 Originally published in Kiwi Families online parenting resource.

 Maintaining our child’s emotional health and wellbeing is essential to fostering a culture of harmony and cooperation in the family.
 And maintaining their emotional health depends a lot on the amount and quality of connection we can give them.
 Children not only thrive on connection, they struggle to cope when it breaks down.
 It can be a challenge to make time to give our child quality time and attention, yet when we remember to prioritize moments and activities that foster connection our child really thrives.
+They develop their sense of themselves through our reflections, so when we're generally being warm, caring and affectionate, they can develop a warm and caring relationship with themselves and the world around them.

 “Empathy is a respectful understanding of what others are experiencing.
 Instead of offering empathy, we often have a strong urge to give advice and to explain our own position of feeling.
 Empathy, however, calls upon us to empty our mind and listen to others with our whole being.” – Marshall Rosenberg